hoytech/update-immutable/README.md

 As of version 1.0.6, this module also autovivifies `null` into existence just as it does `undefined`.
 This can be useful since setting to `null` is often used instead of deleting an element from a collection.

+## Preservation of equality

+As of version 1.2.0, this module will attempt to preserve reference equality where possible.
+In other words, if you make an update that doesn't cause the structure to be modified, the original version of the data structure will be returned, not a shallow copy.

+For example, none of the following will result in a copy being returned: using `$set` to modify a primitive value to the same value as it was before, `$push`ing an empty list, `$unset`ting a key that isn't present.

+Note that for performance reasons it does not do a deep comparison of your modifications, so it will only detect idempotent updates to primitives.
+Also, due to a limitation, `$splice` will always return a copy even if no changes were made (see Todo section below).

 ## Incompatibilities

 This module is mostly compatible with the react version except for the following: